GStreamer/gstreamer/README.md

 [GStreamer](https://gstreamer.freedesktop.org/) plugin for
 [AJA](https://www.aja.com) capture and output cards.

-This plugin requires the NTV2 SDK version 16 or newer.
+This plugin requires the AJA NTV2 SDK version 16 or newer.

+The location of the SDK can be configured via the `aja-sdk-dir` meson option.
+If no location is given then the NTV2 SDK from [GitHub](https://github.com/aja-video/ntv2.git) is compiled as a meson subproject as part of the plugin.

 ## Example usage